 A Configuration Management Database (CMDB) with all relevant information can be used to consolidate disparate data sets and be a current and accurate source of information about data within an organization.

 Missing the target resolution times repeatedly points to a service desk bogged down by systemic problems.
 My prescription for such issues would be to comprehensively identify, address, and prevent reoccurrences of these issues is by getting down into every component of the resolution workflow.
 It could be a certain type of request with an unduly long resolution time, or of workloads distributed unequally.
-I remember reading elsewhere that about 76 percent of IT organizations frequently miss their target resolution times and how they could have avoided it by using dynamic SLA and AI that are available in industry leading solutions.
+I remember reading elsewhere that about 76 percent of IT organizations frequently miss their target resolution times and how they could have avoided it by using dynamic SLA management and AI that are available in industry leading solutions.

 It is important for customer service metrics to reflect the business impact accurately and many a time, better automation capability could do this job.
-A help desk solution for a growing business needs to reduce the tasks that employees must handle by automating tasks like routing and managing tickets, assigning severity levels, viewing response rates and metrics.
+A help desk support solution for a growing business needs to reduce the tasks that employees must handle by automating tasks like routing and managing tickets, assigning severity levels, viewing response rates and metrics.
 Such features simplify the process for the team, leaving them to focus on serving customers.
 This helps organizations detect and address critical issues and is hence valuable given that only 57 percent of critical issues are identified by companies before they impact business.